UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 tags: [python]
 ---

 ## Program state

+In programming, the term "state" refers to the current status or condition of a program at a particular moment in time.
+It can include various pieces of information, such as the values of variables, data structures, or objects, and the state of the system resources, such as the memory, files, or network connections.

+The state of a program can be modifiable or immutable, depending on whether it can be changed or not during the program's execution.
+Modifiable state can be a powerful tool in programming, as it allows us to store and update temporary data that we can use to make calculations more efficient.
+However, it also introduces complexity and potential pitfalls, as changes in state can lead to unpredictable behavior, bugs, or security vulnerabilities.

 The current state of a given program is composed of many different parts, some of which are clear, others which are more opaque.
 The most obvious state is the values of all the current variables in the scope.
 Take this code snippet:

 ```python
 y = [3, 2]